-Pressure Out (Engineering Units) = Pressure Out Full Scale Reading
+Pressure Out (Engineering Units) = Pressure Out Full Scale Reading.
+The UNits command automatically switches the pressure output between PSI and Bar.

 2.4 Temperature Output

 The temperature is read off of each sensor and then the raw output is converted to temperature using a second order conversion